BenderScript/envoybigbook/cmd/original-dst/README.md

 # Tutorial

 This tutorial shows how to use a [original destination cluster](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#arch-overview-service-discovery-types-original-destination) to run Envoy Proxy as a forward proxy.
-In other words, Envoy will proxy connections created within the sam host it is running.
+There is no need to explicitly configure cluster IP addresses and ports since Envoy will proxy connections to the original destination IP:port

+In this example the client making HTTP requests resides on the same host as the Envoy Proxy.
+A practical use of such deployment is to apply security policy to the client (or application) before proxying the connection.

 This was tested on Ubuntu 18.04